 What Exactly is a Smart Meter?

-First of all, we need to understand old-fashioned electricity meters.
-Old-style electricity meters are very simple: The only thing they do is keep a tally of how much electricity has been used since the meter was installed.
-Just like the odometer on your car.
+To understand smart meters, your first need to understand old-style electricity meters.
+Old-style electricity meters are very simple: The only thing they do is keep a tally of how much electricity has been used since the meter was installed, just like the mile counter on your car.
 Smart meters tally up your electricity usage too, but they also do more than that.
-Firstly, smart meters not only tell you how much electricity you used, but they also tell you when you used it.
-Secondly, smart meters connect to the mobile phone network so they can communicate wirelessly with the ESB.
-For the moment though, both of these features come with a catch (more on that later).
+Firstly, smart meters you when you used electricity, not just how much you used.
+Secondly, smart meters connect to the mobile phone network.
+This lets them communicate wirelessly with the ESB.

 The Benefits of Smart Meters